istarkov/pbl/README.md

 Every time you deploy a project, `pbl` (by default) will provide you immediately with a new unique URL.
 Until build process will be finished, full-featured view-only terminal with all the build process output will be available at provided URL.

-If build process was finished successfully the app itself will be available at same URL, otherwise terminal with build process output will be available.
+If build process was finished successfully the app itself will be available at same URL, otherwise terminal with build process output and error will be available.

 ## Client install